Our Team

 Administrative Associate

 Samantha has worked in diverse settings, from small to large offices specializing in real estate, law, and lending.
-During the pandemic, Samantha worked to ensure safe delivery of the 2020 election votes and canvassed for the 2020 Census to try to ensure community representation despite the uncertainty created by COVID-19.
-She was one of the top enumerators in her area and travelled to districts with low Census completion percentages in California.
-Samantha is Latinx, and was born and raised in Los Angeles, were she currently lives with her family and two cats.
+During the pandemic, Samantha worked to ensure the safe delivery of the 2020 election votes and canvassed for the 2020 Census to try to ensure community representation despite the uncertainty created by COVID-19.
+She was one of the top enumerators in her area and traveled to districts with low Census completion percentages in California.
+Samantha is Latinx and was born and raised in Los Angeles, where she currently lives with her family and two cats.